cerebral-legacy/cerebral-website/app/markdown/faq.md

 ### With Flux I can react to multiple actions, can I react to signals?
 This is how Cerebral is different.
 Flux is "inside out" and Cerebral is "outside in".
-You compose signals together instead of reacting to multiple actions.
-This makes your code much more readable because your one signal describes everything that is happening, instead of you looking into every piece of state and try to compose in your head what all of them reacts to.
-This is the same for stores and reducers in Redux.
+You compose actions together instead of reacting to multiple actions.
+This makes your code much more readable because your one signal describes everything that is happening, instead of you looking into every piece of state and try to compose in your head what all of them reacts to

 So lets imagine a scenario where you want to reset the state of your modules (stores/reducers) when the user signs out.
 In traditional flux/redux you would do this in every store/reducer: